wp-plugins/ezanga-intext/ezanga intext/readme.txt

    signup process.

 3) After filling out your contact information, you'll be taken to a source request form.
-Enter your WordPress blog's information in the ‘Source Information' section and complete the rest of the form.
+Enter your WordPress blog's information in the 'Source Information' section and complete the rest of the form.

 4) Go to 'AdTypes' -> 'InText Advertising' -> 'Create New Ad Unit.'